List of Assassin's Creed characters: Oiá꞉ner

 Oiá꞉ner is the Clan Mother of the Kanien'kehá:ka village of Kanatahséton.
 She and the other Kanien'kehá:ka in the village serve as protectors of the sacred ground on which both their village and the Grand Temple stood.
 Oiá꞉ner is also the keeper of the tribe's "Crystal Ball", a Piece of Eden which allows anyone to communicate with the Isu Juno.
 In 1769, Oiá꞉ner shows the Crystal Ball to Connor when he returns from a hunt and allows him to interact with it.
 Through the Crystal Ball, Juno informs Connor of his destiny as an Assassin and urges him to leave the village and seek out Achilles Davenport.
 Many years later, Oiá꞉ner meets an adult Connor and tells him of the whereabouts of Kanenʼtó꞉kon and other Kanien'kehá:ka men, who are attempting to attack Continental soldiers.
-Sometime after Kanenʼtó꞉kon's death, Oiá꞉ner speaks with Conor, and reveals that she plans to move their people west, far from the American Revolutionary War, like many of the other nations.
+Sometime after Kanenʼtó꞉kon's death, Oiá꞉ner speaks with Connor, and reveals that she plans to move their people west, far from the American Revolutionary War, like many of the other nations.
 After his unpleasant reaction, she tells him that she would do what was best for her people, and Connor leaves the village.
 On his return some years later, he finds the village deserted except for an old hunter, who tells him that his people have already left.

 Robert Faulkner

-Robert Faulkner (voiced by Kevin McNally) (1715 – unknown) is an elderly sailor and Assassin who serves as Connor's first mate aboard the Aquila.
+Robert Faulkner (1715 – unknown) (voiced by Kevin McNally) is an elderly sailor and Assassin who serves as Connor's first mate aboard the Aquila.
+He has a reputation for having a disciplined crew, avoiding trouble, and predicting the weather accurately.
 Although he is the fourth generation in his family to become a sailor, he is the first to be recruited into the Assassin Brotherhood.
 Faulkner started off in the Royal Navy, but after finding that his career is stalling (partly due to his inability to purchase commissions), he went to work for the United Company of Merchants.
 In 1753, Faulkner disappears from the historical record, presumed dead—because it was around this time that he joined the Assassins as first mate of the Aquila.
-Faulkner is sought after as a mariner.
-He has a reputation for having a disciplined crew, avoiding trouble, and predicting the weather accurately.
 When the Aquila is nearly destroyed in 1768, Faulkner retires to a shack near Achilles Davenport's homestead, trying to drink his sorrows away.
 He finds new purpose in life when he meets Connor a few years later, who repairs the Aquila and becomes its captain.